oakmac/cljs101/README.md

 # ClojureScript 101

-Programming exercises for a beginning ClojureScript programmer.
+This repository contains programming exercises for a beginning ClojureScript programmer.
 These exercises are part of the curriculum for the [Professional ClojureScript course].

-These exercises are focused on the basics of the language:
+The exercises are focused on the basics of the language:

 - parenthesis balancing
 - `def` forms